timnboys/Scutex/README.markdown

 You will need the .Net Framework 4 and SQL Server or SQL Express to use Scutex.
 To develop Scutex you will need the following installed.

-	* Visual Studio 2010 Or better this will be developed in 2013 or possibly 2015.
-(WPF/MSTest)
+	* Visual Studio 2017 Or better this will be developed in 2017 starting since 11/4/17 (WPF/MSTest)
-	* SQL Server 2005/2008/2008 R2 or SQL Express 2005/2008 R2
+	* ~~SQL Server 2005/2008/2008 R2 or SQL Express 2005/2008 R2~~ recommended latest MS SQL Server Version Available
-	* Microsoft MOLES & Pex Power Tools <http://research.microsoft.com/en-us/projects/pex/>
+	* ~~Microsoft MOLES & Pex Power Tools <http://research.microsoft.com/en-us/projects/pex/>~~ Replaced by Intellitest since Pex/Moles was superceded by Intellitest according to Microsoft.
 	* IIS, IIS Express or Casini for testing Services

 ## Unit Testing